MichaelCWalsh7/milestone-project-1/README.md

         a fairly generic company logo, making it unlikely to be recognised by users.
 Other companies however, such as [Supermacs](https://supermacs.ie/) or [English First](https://www.englishfirst.com/), are large-scale, multi-national corporations, that prospective employers may recognise from thier logos alone.
         - The Projects section of the website also has a plethora of images in use.
-However, it is important to note that these images do not show up on all devices.
-These images only show up for those using laptops, desktops and larger screens.
-The decision was made to hide these images on smaller screens, as they took up far too much valuable screen space.
-In addition, their visually striking nature, gave a bombardment of visual images that led to a very poor user experience.
-Instead of the aforementioned images, a large, clickable link replaces the title of the project on both mobile and tablet.
-This link uses the colours associated with the project as a background, with a copacetic, bi-colour, gradient effect.
-The way that the issue of a potential, visual overload was handled on larger screens, was to make it more pleasant for the user, by utilising the z-index property of CSS3.
-This made it so that only one image of a project was visible to the user at any one time.
-The remaining images were made visible to the user, when the titles of other projects on the left hand-side were hovered over.
-This also had the added bonus effect of keeping the entire library of projects on a single, easy to understand & navigate screen, eliminating the need for the user to have to scroll up and down throught the page to find the many different projects available.
+However, it is important to note that these images are presented a bit differently to the user accross different devices.
+On smaller devices, the Projects images show up much like those in the Work history section.
+Image placement options on smaller devices are very limited, so they essentially appear  as expected.
+On larger screens though, the images expand.
+While the Work History images stayed small and to the left on larger screens, the Projects images do not.
+This is because the Projects are more than simply just chapters in the creator's career, they repsresent the creator's creatitivty and ability, and thus warrant a more distintive and striking position on screen.

 *  ### Wireframes